Updated: June 08, 2021

 The memory of a video game arcade is one of the packed rooms with people waiting with their tokens to try out their hand in Galaga and Street Fighter.
 Arcade malls and centers such as this are not that popular anymore.
 However, arcade fighting games still hold a very special place in the hearts of dedicated fans.

-For those, gaming started out with the use of fight sticks.
-There are many who prefer to play on their trusty keyboard and mouse of PS4 or Xbox controllers.
+For those, gaming started with the use of fight sticks.
+Many prefer to play on their trusty keyboard and mouse of PS4 or Xbox controllers.
 But it is quite evident that these arcade fighting games are designed with the controls of fight sticks.

 People who have used joysticks for a long time have got the basics down pretty well.
-Executing combos by doing “down back”, “Z”, “semi-circle” etc are easy for them since.
+Executing combos by doing “down back”, “Z”, “semi-circle” etc is easy for them.
 However, not everyone is like that.
 For a lot of people, it’s just simpler to press keys in the correct order and not have to worry about learning the controls of a joystick.
 Enter Hitbox, the mix between a fight stick and a keyboard.

 What is a Hitbox Controller?

 If the placement and structure of these buttons seem odd to you, then that is because it is.
-The Hitbox style controller is designed with the idea in mind that arcade fighting games are best experienced with fight sticks.
+The Hitbox-style controller is designed with the idea in mind that arcade fighting games are best experienced with fight sticks.
 However, not everyone can master the controls of that.
-Some just don’t want to have to sit through that time just to learn an entirely new type of controller.
-To cater to such people, Hitbox controller is there to save the day.
+Some just don’t want to have to sit through that time to learn an entirely new type of controller.
+To cater to such people, the Hitbox controller is there to save the day.

 Another similar concept is used in the Mixbox controller which can be thought of as a Hitbox controller alternative.
 With the Mixbox, you have the normal fighting buttons on the right side and keyboard directional keys on the left.
 Of course, PC players might find it easy to switch on to that however, there aren’t many keyboard gamers who use directional keys.